wandb/weave/examples/experimental/ProductionMonitoring/StreamTable.md

 from weave.monitoring import StreamTable st = StreamTable("my_entity_name/my_project_name/my_table_name")
 ```
-If an entity (W&B username or shared team name) is not provided, this will attempt to  default to the current logged in entity on the local machine if there is one (via ~/.netrc file).
+If an entity (W&B username or shared team name) is not provided, this will attempt to default to the current logged-in entity.

 ## Log data to a StreamTable